nlessmann/Simrou/README.md

         showEditForm(id);
     });

-    // HTML Forms are getting watched, so we can bind an action handler
+    // HTML Forms are getting watched, so you can even bind an
-    // to POST requests to that same route editRoute.post(function(eventObject, method, id) {
-	    saveChanges(id);
-    });
+    // action handler to POST/PUT/DELETE requests.
+    editRoute.post(saveChanges);

-    // Get the router running...
+    // Start the engine!
     router.start();

     // Navigate somewhere (updates location.hash and resolves the URL)